|AUTOCARS DE LA VALLEE D'AZERGUES|

 June 1948 – a request for an extra Saturday return was granted.
 The CTD said that the PLAN DEPARTEMENTAL could allow 14 returns per week – Perrin was operating 7 plus this one makes 8 so that is all right.
 As I regularly say, refusals in these immediate post-war years are a reflection of rules designed to economise fuel, still a scarce commodity.

 20/01/49 – more applications – for the summer – were authorized on 12/04/49.
 An extra Thursday service, and one at his customers’ request on Sundays, took his timings up to 10 (he was at 15 prewar).
-He was also authorised to divert the 12.15 service (on Tue Thu Sat Sun) via Lamure SNCF, providing a connection with the train.
+He was also authorized to divert the 12.15 service (on Tue Thu Sat Sun) via Lamure SNCF, providing a connection with the train.

 28/04/50 – the need for a second Sunday return journey was so pressing that the Conseil Général 69 was lobbying for it to be put in place, and pointing out that prewar, there were 3 returns on Sundays.
 The stumbling block was the SNCF, who were vetoing because the coach undercut the rail fare – 3.45 FRF per km on the bus, 4.00 FRF on the train!
 This dispute went up to the Ministry of Transport in Paris, and produced a slanted response from the SNCF that they were not against the timing as such but wanted a level fares structure.

-Then the national CONSEIL SUPERIEUR DES TRANSPORTS (no less!) voted that the extra return should be authorised, by 4 votes to 2 (one of which was the representative of the SNCF) and 2 abstentions.
+Then the national CONSEIL SUPERIEUR DES TRANSPORTS (no less!) voted that the extra return should be authorized, by 4 votes to 2 (one of which was the representative of the SNCF) and 2 abstentions.
 The SNCF gave in, saving face by saying they were doing this against their better judgment in the interests of the travelling public.
-By this time we were in 1951, and on 05/03/51, Mr Perrin said he would initiate the second Sunday return at Easter (25/03/51), the Sunday timings being:
+By this time we were in 1951, and on 05/03/51, Mr Perrin said he would begin operating the second Sunday return at Easter (25/03/51), the Sunday timings being:

 06.30 Grandris 08.00 Lyon 08.30 Grandris 10.10